firasAltayeb/mini-flutter-projects/README.md

 # Mini_flutter_projects

-A bundle of projects used for teaching and learning Flutter
+A collection of projects designed for teaching and learning Flutter!!

 ## Quiz App